SustechSTA303/STA303-Assignment01/ZhangChi_12110821_assign1.md

 > According to the figure, after referring some materials, I find that `L1 Loss` is not good at multi-classification.
 So I will not talk much about it in the second half of the report.

-2. Inspecting the picture,  there are different performances in distinict optimizers.
+2. Inspecting the picture,  there are same performances in distinict loss functions.
-	- In SGD optimizer, the accuracy rate of `Cross Entropy Loss `and `Focal Loss(Gamma = 0.5)`are larger than `Focal Loss(Gamma = 2)`.
-	- And in Adam optimizer, `Cross Entropy Loss `and `Focal Loss(Gamma = 2)`have same expression power.
-Both of them have higher acceracy than `Focal Loss(Gamma = 0.5)`.

 ![Acc2](fig/Acc2.svg)

 ### Convergence Speed

 1. As presented in the diagram, for 3 loss functions, Adam optimizer has a better performance in convergence speed than SGD optimizer, which can make loss functions converge faster.
-More specifically, loss fucntion in Adam can be approximatelty converged in 5 epochs instead of nearly 15 epochs in SGD.
+More specifically, loss fucntion in Adam can be approximatelty converged in 15 epochs instead of nearly 25 epochs like SGD.
 However, the Adam comes to be more fluctuated than SGD in the second half of the epoches.

 <img src="fig/Con1.svg" alt="Con1" style="zoom:80%;" />

-2. In SGD optimizer, It can be found from the figure that the `Cross-Entropy Loss`is conveging fastest, then `Focal Loss(Gamma = 2)`and `Focal Loss(Gamma = 0.5)`.
+2. In SGD optimizer, It can be found from the figure that the `Cross-Entropy Loss`is conveging faster than `Focal Loss(Gamma = 0.5)`and `Focal Loss(Gamma = 2)`.

 ![Con2](fig/Con2.svg)

 ### Overfitting and Generalization

 1. In each subgraph, the training loss and test loss decrease gradually with the increase of training rounds.
 This is because as the model is trained, the model gradually learns better feature representations, resulting in lower loss values.
-And for 3 distinct loss function, it is clear that all the testing losses are lower than the training loss, meaning that models have good performance in the generalization instead of overfitting.
+And for 3 distinct loss function, it is clear that all the testing losses are lower than the training loss, meaning that models have good performance in the generalization instead of overfitting (maybe it is just underfitting).

 ![O1](fig/O1.svg)

 2. Then we need to note the difference between training losses and testing losses.
 The closer distance can get to 0, the more model will generalize.
-Hence, in SGD optimizer,  the generalization of `CE Entropy Loss` is remarkable, then `Focal Loss(Gamma = 2)`and `Focal Loss(Gamma = 0.5)`follow.
+Hence, in SGD optimizer,  the generalization of `Focal Loss(Gamma = 0.5)` is remarkable, then `CE Entropy Loss`, `Focal Loss(Gamma = 2)`and follow.
 However, as for Adam optimizer, all three performed pretty well, none of them were particularly bad in generalization.

 ![O2](fig/O2.svg)